jgemps12/Deep_Learning_Time_Series_Bitcoin/README.md

 > 3.)
 Inside the **BTC_USD** folder, upload *all four* .csv files onto Google Drive.
 The dataset files should now cooperate with the Google Colab notebook.

+You can access the data source from: https://finance.yahoo.com/quote/BTC-USD/history/

 ## Source Information

 1.) **Jupyter Lab** notebook